Meet our research team has been saved

 Bill is the executive director of Deloitte’s Center for Government Insights where he is responsible for the firm’s public sector thought leadership.
-His new book is Delivering on Digital: The Innovators and Technologies that are Transforming Government (Deloitte Insights, 2016).
+His most recent book is Delivering on Digital: The Innovators and Technologies that are Transforming Government (Deloitte Insights, 2016).

 His eight other books include The solution revolution: How government, business, and social enterprises are teaming up to solve society’s biggest problems (Harvard Business Review Press 2013).
 The book, which The Wall Street Journal calls “pulsating with new ideas about civic and business and philanthropic engagement,” was named to ten best books of the year lists.

 His other books include The Washington Post best seller If we can put a man on the Moon: Getting big things done in government (Harvard Business Press, 2009), Governing by Network (Brookings, 2004), and The Public Innovator’s Playbook (Deloitte Research 2009).
 He coined the term Government 2.0 in a book by the same name.
 His commentary has appeared in dozens of major media outlets including the New York Times, Wall Street Journal, and the Chicago Tribune.

 Read his latest research on Government and public services.

 John is the state and local government research leader for the Deloitte Center for Government Insights.
 Prior to joining Deloitte, John served as the vice president of communications and executive reporting with State Street Bank.
 John previously served in multiple senior leadership roles for the Commonwealth of Massachusetts and was a distinguished research fellow with the Kennedy School of Government at Harvard University.
 He is the co-author of the 2009 Washington Post best-seller, “If we can put a man on the Moon.”